 4 Steps to Pull (and Sip) the Perfect Pint

 People in Ireland will tell you: It’s not as easy as it looks.
-Sure, most people think pouring Guinness calls for a 2-part pour (the first to settle, the second to top it off).
+Sure, most people know that pouring Guinness calls for a 2-part pour (the first to settle, the second to top it off).
 But in reality, it’s so much more than that.
 Pouring a Guinness involves a precise process to achieve a settled heavy mass of velvet black beer under a smooth, creamy white head that sits just above the lip of the pint glass.
-In other words, pouring Guinness -- the right way -- is an art.
+In other words, pouring Guinness — the right way — is an art.

 That art goes way back.
-In 1759, Arthur Guinness leased property for the Guinness Storehouse (Guinness headquarters) at St. James’s Gate, Dublin, for the following 9,000 years -- at an annual fee of just $65.
+In 1759, Arthur Guinness leased property for the Guinness Storehouse (Guinness headquarters) at St. James’s Gate in Dublin for the following 9,000 years — at an annual fee of just $65.
 Guinness has been made the same ever since: from roasted barley, hops, yeast and water.
 More than 150 countries brew it, and over 10 million glasses are poured daily.
-Plus, you can also cook with it; the Guinness Storehouse has a comprehensive list of possible recipes.
+Plus, you can also cook with it; the Guinness Storehouse has a comprehensive list of signature recipes.

-Choose a clean, dry 20-oz. tulip-shaped pint glass.
+Choose a clean, dry, 20-ounce, tulip-shaped pint glass.
 The bump in the wider neck allows nitrogen bubbles to move down the side of the glass and back up into the neck of the beer.
-Tilt the glass away from you at a 45-degree angle; if you don’t the Guinness will froth, take forever to settle and may taste bruised.
+Tilt the glass away from you at a 45-degree angle; if you don’t, the Guinness will froth, will take forever to settle and may taste bruised.

-Finally, and perhaps the most important step, is sipping your Guinness.
-Hold it up to the light, marvel at the ruby red color.
-Then bring it to your lips, and sip the foam until you hit the body of the beer.
+The last and perhaps the most important step is sipping your Guinness.
+Hold it up to the light to marvel at the ruby-red color.
+Then, bring it to your lips, and sip the foam until you hit the body of the beer.
 Swish.
 Swallow.
 Bottom’s up.